brico-labs/sapoconcho/CONTRIBUTING.md

 git commit -m "your comment"
 git push origin nameYourBranch
 ```
 After pushing your branch you can create a Pull request on main and request a review to any of the maintainers.

+NOTE: If you are not a member of bricolabs organization you will have to create a fork first.